 According to the infographic, nearly 44% of users who visit an eCommerce portal move to the product page, and out of that nearly 15% add the product to their cart.
 And finally, only 3% end up buying the product.

 Now, to improve the conversion rates you need to run a conversion rate optimization (CRO) campaign on your website.
-You can optimize all the pages of your eCommerce website that serve as a customer touchpoint.
+You can optimize all the pages including the homepage of your eCommerce website that serve as a customer touchpoint.
 In other words, you have to optimize your website for each stage of the funnel.

 But before you start optimizing, have a quick look at the various stages of your customer’s journey down the conversion funnel.
 Once you optimize for each stage, you will start generating more conversions.